-I know, Oil Pulling sounds so odd, doesn’t it?
-It’s easy to do though, and an effective way to reduce our toxic load.
-I started oil pulling a while ago and find it one of the easiest ways to do a little detox.
+I know, oil pulling sounds so odd, doesn’t it?
+It’s easy to do though, and it’s an effective way to reduce our toxic load.
+I started oil pulling a while ago and find it an easy way to support detoxification in the body.

 Why should you oil pull?
 It’s an age-old Ayurvedic method that helps draw out toxins (mercury, anesthetics, bacteria, etc.) in the mouth and tissues.
 As you swish the oil around in your mouth “the oil absorbs lipophilic (fat-loving) toxic chemicals, metals and microbes from the oral mucosa, it changes color from golden to white and becomes thinner in consistency…During this time, lipophilic chemicals in the oral mucosa, as well as those circulating in the blood vessels traveling through the oral mucosa, are absorbed into this sesame oil.
 Since the average circulating time — or time required for the blood to completely circulate from the head to the toes — is approximately one minute, this oral therapy also helps absorb toxic chemicals traveling in the blood from other parts of the body.”
 Dr. Williams.